prcutler/paulcutler.org/content/project/albumart/index.md

                     image_position=(80, 0))
 ```

-If you use that guide, you’ll also see that I used the filesystem as write-able cache, which isn’t really recommended, but I needed the drive writeable to save the album art image.
+If you use the NASA Image learn guide, you’ll also see that I used the filesystem as write-able cache, which isn’t really recommended, but I needed the drive writeable to save the album art image.

 After a long period of inactivity, the MQTT loop will sometimes fail due to a networking problem or timeout and the PyPortal needs to be reset.